 Lynnfield uses the open town meeting model common in New England with a three-member Select Board overseeing the operation of the town.
 The Town Charter was adopted in 1971.
 There are two charter-called town meetings during the year: the annual town meeting, which occurs on the last Monday in April, and which adopts the annual town budget, and a fall town meeting which occurs on the third Monday in October, which frequently takes up zoning and bylaw proposals.
 Other elected positions include Town Moderator, a five-member School Committee, a five-member Planning Board, a five-member Board of Library Trustees, and a three-member Board of Assessors.
 Many appointed committees also help govern the town, which relies on volunteers among its citizens.
 Among the elected town officials, only the members of the Select Board and Board of Assessors are paid annual stipends.

 State and Federal Representation

 Lynnfield is part of Massachusetts's 6th congressional district.
 In the Massachusetts Senate, Lynnfield lies within the Third Essex district and in the Massachusetts House of Representatives, the town is located within the 20th Middlesex district.

-The Town is proud to provide excellent full-time police and fire service.
+The Town is proud to provide excellent police and fire services.
 Street maintenance, curbside solid waste and recycling services, hazardous waste and drop-off recycling, and snow removal are administered by our Department of Public Works.

 Town Hall, located at 55 Summer Street, houses our administrative offices: The Town Administrator, Town Accountant, Town Clerk’s Office, Department of Public Works, Assessors Office, Tax Collector, Recreation Department, Board of Health, Planning, Conservation, Building/Zoning, and Veterans’ Services.
 The town’s School Department, Council on Aging and Public Library are located in their own buildings.
 The town also operates two nine-hole public golf courses.